Learnt or Learned: Which One Should You Use?

 • Learned is more popular worldwide, especially in the United States.

-• Learnt is commonly used in the UK, Australia, and other Commonwealth countries.
+• Learnt is use in the UK, Australia, and other Commonwealth countries.

 • Online content often prefers learned for a wider audience.